liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-7-cdi.md

 The FacesBridge must support bean portlet registration but requires the developer to use `GenericFacesPortlet` (or a class that extends `GenericFacesPortlet`).
 To this end, the `GenericFacesPortlet` class is annotated with `@javax.enterprise.context.ApplicationScoped` which will ensure that the bean portlet is registered as a singleton.

+## <a name="7.2"></a>7.2 Bean Portlet Scopes.

+The FacesBridge must not prevent the developer from utilizing any of the aforementioned CDI scopes that are supported by the Portlet 3.0 and JSF 2.2 Specifications.
+However, the developer must realize that a bean annotated with `@javax.enterprise.context.RequestScoped` or `@javax.portlet.annotations.PortletRequestScoped` will _not_ participate in the "Bridge Request Scope" as defined by [5.1.2](chapter-5-request-lifecycle.md#5.1.2).
+Instead, the developer must annotate such beans with `@javax.portlet.faces.annotation.BridgeRequestScoped`.